 Northern Heartlands works with local communities to celebrate and increase their understanding and appreciation of their natural, industrial and cultural heritage.

 Northern Heartlands Community Initiative Fund

-Round 2 of the fund is open from 1 March – 31 May 2018.
-You can apply here.
+Round 3 of the fund opens on 1st September 2018.
 Through this fund, Northern Heartlands aims to:

 - Help people and communities influence future change by better understanding their past.

 - Help strengthen people’s sense of belonging and identity in the place/locality/landscape where they live

 - Provide opportunities for communities to come together in projects using arts, culture and heritage to support greater prosperity and/or improved health and well-being

 - Provide opportunities to help arts, culture and heritage organisations to collaborate with each other

 - Help people to have more access to arts, cultural and heritage activities, places and events.